jaehyeonpy/hospital_info_system/README.md

 Note that the project does not supoort HTTPS.

 Make sure to hide mysql_setting.yaml, secret_key.yaml to a safe place, modify settings.py to load these from the place.

+For the fields doctor.major, doctor.school, and hospital.director, it is okay to temporarily set them as null, before assigning values to major, school, and director, respectively.

+The fields hospital.phone, hospital.url, hospital.eup_myeon_dong_name, and hospital.established_at can also be set as null, based on the provided fixture data.

 <br>